Burnsedia/burnsedia.github.io/src/content/blog/the-5-dollar-vps-stack-that-scales-to-the-cloud.md

 You don’t need Kubernetes to validate your app.
 You don’t need AWS just to host an MVP.
-You need something cheap, simple, and fully under your control — a **VPS**.
+You need something low-cost, simple, and fully under your control — a **VPS**.

 For me, that means **Hostinger**, **Linode**, or **Fly.io’s** basic machines.
 Once a project takes off, I don’t rewrite anything.